 SELF-IMPOSED ENVIRONMENTAL TAX

 "Fast fashion" is the environment's worst enemy.
-We don't release new collections every season, and we develop clothes with classic designs that last a long, long time.
+We don't release new collections every season.
+We develop clothes with classic designs that last a long time.
 Read more here.

-We are open, honest and say what other companies are too afraid of saying: There is no such thing as sustainable clothing, and the only measure that really makes a big difference is if we buy less clothes.
+We are open, honest and say what other companies are too afraid of saying: There is no such thing as sustainable clothing, and the only thing that will make a big difference is if we buy less.
 We repeat this as often as possible and will continue to do so as long as we exist.
-In other words, we spend a lot of time and energy trying to make people think think twice about consumption.
+In other words, we spend a lot of time and energy helping people think think twice about consumption.
 See a few examples here and here.

 NO DISCOUNTS – FAIR PRICES

-We also don't design with lowest possible prices in mind.
+We also don't design for the lowest possible price.
 We put quality first, so that you can wear our garments as long as possible and own less.
-It may not be cheap, but it ensures that animals, people and plants in the supply chain live good lives.
-It also means that we don't have to produce the world to the ground to succeed.
+It may not be cheap, but it ensures that animals, people and plants in the supply chain are well off.

 In 2022 we used our environmental tax to host a care and repair festival.
-In collaboration with a handful of other companies, we carried out four days of teaching people how to take better care of their clothes, and repairing clothes, bikes, knives, shoes and more.
+In collaboration with a few other companies, we taught people how to take better care of their clothes, and repaired clothes, bikes, knives, shoes and more.
 We plan to make this festival a tradition that gets bigger and bigger every year.
 Read more here.

 WE CALCULATE OUR ENVIRONMENTAL FOOTPRINT

 We calculate the environmental footprint of our production.
-Not to brag about lower numbers, but to show that every single garment has a negative impact on the environment.
+Not to brag about low numbers, but to show that every single garment has a negative impact on the environment.
 Read more.

 THE ORGANIC COLLECTION